tristanmontoya/tristanmontoya.github.io/_talks/MontoyaZinggICOSAHOM21.md

 ---
 layout: default
-title: "Unified Analysis of Discontinuous Galerkin and Flux Reconstruction Methods Based on the Summation-by-Parts Property"
+title: Unified Analysis of Discontinuous Galerkin and Flux Reconstruction Methods Based on the Summation-by-Parts Property
-authors: Tristan Montoya and David W. Zingg
 publication: International Conference on Spectral and High-Order Methods
+location: Online
 year: 2021
 list_order: 2
 ---